imbrish/letsencrypt/README.md

 ## Configuration

-Domains for certificate should be defined in the `config.yml`:
+All configuration should be placed in the `config.yml`:

 ```yml
 # Server to use, "letsencrypt" and "letsencrypt:staging" are valid shortcuts.